 One notable figure who has spoken out in support of the campaign is Sanna Mahmod, the former Miss Kurdistan of 2018.
 In an exclusive interview with Yeksani, Sanna reiterated her support for the community, and expressed her deep concern over the murder of Doski Azad.

 “I was really sad when I heard about Doski’s murder,” Sanna said.
 “I was happy to see there was a lot of talk about Doski’s case on Kurdish social media, and I want these cases to be talked about more.
 I am still waiting for the murderer’s arrest, and I want Kurdish politicians to mention her case more.”

-“Absolutely not!
-They are not even doing the minimum.
-The Kurdish LGBTQ community does not feel safe or protected and that is what they need; safety!
-I am afraid that the person who should be prisoned as the law state [sic] will not even be arrested and justice won’t be met because the KRG does not prioritise [these] kind of [crimes].”
+When asked about what steps should be taken to prevent similar crimes from occurring in the future, Sanna was clear in her assessment that the Kurdistan Regional Government (KRG) has not done enough.
+“The Kurdish LGBTQ community does not feel safe or protected, and that is what they need—safety!” she said.
+“I am afraid that the person who should be in prison as the law states will not even be arrested, and justice won’t be met because the KRG does not prioritize these kinds of crimes.”

 Sanna also expressed concern that the killer may evade justice by returning to a European country, and called on the KRG to take more decisive action to bring the perpetrator to justice.
 “We have good security, the KRG is strong, and they have the ability to find and arrest the murderer.
 They need to prioritize this case!
 Show the people that they are actually here for us, start acting!”

 Sanna’s message to the Kurdish LGBT+ community is one of hope and resilience.
 “My message to the people of the Kurdish LGBTQ community is to stay strong.
 There is still a long way to go.”
 She urged activists to be cautious in their efforts to raise awareness about this sensitive issue, as “our society is still dangerous and violent” to LGBT+ individuals.